ribbonanarchy/02-Unit2-HW-Portfolio/README.md

 # Portfolio

-Here we have the beginnings of a portfolio being created for HW 2.
-It is not complete yet, however this is what I currently have.
+Here we have the beginnings of a portfolio that will soon have more of my projects added to it.
+Project 1 has been added.

 Font found at: https://fonts.google.com/specimen/Roboto+Slab